sentrysoftware/metricshub/metricshub-doc/src/site/markdown/usecases/ping.md

 To configure the **Ping Check** feature:

-1. In the `config/metricshub.yaml` file, we configure the 11 resources as follows:
+1. In the `config/metricshub.yaml` file, we configure the 11 devices as follows:

     ```yaml
         resources: